Victims of the Las Vegas concert shooting

 Anaheim, California

 Rocio Guillen Rocha and her fiancé, Chris Jaksha, were in Las Vegas to celebrate a friend's birthday, and the couple were at the concert when she was shot.
 She was taken to a hospital but didn't survive, her family said.
 She had four children: Marcus, 18; Christopher, 13; Sofia, 1; and a 1-month-old, Austin.
 She was an assistant manager at a California Pizza Kitchen restaurant.
-Rocha once struggled through what was feared to be permanent paralysis, said her eldest son, Marcus.
+Guillen Rocha once struggled through what was feared to be permanent paralysis, said her eldest son, Marcus.
 "She was paralyzed having my brother" years ago, he told CNN.
 "She had a blood clot in her spine.
 The doctors said she would never walk again.
 She proved everyone wrong.
 She was able walk.
 After that, she ran half marathons."

 Patricia "Pati" Mestas